Hemsworth Colliery F.C.

-Rebirths

-As early as 1913 a colliery sports club known as the Hemsworth Collieries Athletic Club was in existence, though primarily focussed on athletics, cycling, cricket, billiards and bowls.
-The club was based at Fitzwilliam Cricket Ground and it seems that no football results or league memberships for this club are known, yet in 1919 Joe Marsh, of this club, was given a trial by Hull City.
-Marsh, an inside forward from South Kirkby, signed for Hull in December.
+History

 By the 1920s Hemsworth West End had risen to prominence as the senior football club in the town, reaching the FA Cup fourth qualifying round in the 1925–26 season.
 Yet in 1926, whilst the West End club were at their peak, a new colliery club was established.
 Hemsworth Main Colliery Club were formed in the 1925–26 season and in January 1926 the club agreed to step into the position of Harwood Main, who had withdrawn from the Doncaster Senior League.

 In 1981, following the folding of the then existing colliery club in 1980, a new club known as Hemsworth Miners Welfare were formed.

-Football ground

-The Kinsley Recreation Ground was described in 1894 as being "a very fair one" and included an athletics running track which was four miles to lap.